justsml/blog/functional-javascript-with-composition.md

 It's better. :)

-Here's why:
+Here's why: it's flatter.

 `chatApp.getUserData` is now a testable function, instead of hidden inside the login() & coupled to the status update.
-It's also flat.
-Partitioned into 2 'sections' - .then/.tap, and then .catch's.
+"Partitioned" into 2 "flows" - .then/.tap, and then .catch's.
 Errors can be filtered by type in bluebirds' `.catch(<type>, <error>)` This creates a clear declaration of how your code ought to behave.
 Either a .catch() function fired, or you get the result RETURNED from the final .then().

-> The more complex logic your app belongs in the farthest depths of your code tree.
-Break your tasks apart until they can resemble readable sequential chains.
+> The more complex logic in your app belongs in the farthest depths of your code tree.
+Make functions w/ useful names (in their context) to present this complexity to your app: `canDelete(lead)`, `findPairPrimes(minValue = 10000)`, etc.

-You will find what "code reuse" *really* means.
-(In school I learned it's reusing the same bad pattern) The clouds will clear, sun will shine, rainbows and ... you get the idea.
+I'm learning what "code reuse" *really* means.

+(Unfortunately in school I learned it's reusing the same bad patterns)